 “Lesley-Anne is a mystic whose writings are as beautiful as they are thought provoking.”
 Gil Davidson, Founder, Advantage Management Consulting

 Lesley-Anne Evans is a Belfast born poet whose art celebrates the sacred in all things.
-Lesley-Anne holds a Bachelor of Landscape Architecture from University of Guelph, and continues to explore the convergence of spiritual formation and expressive arts.
+Lesley-Anne holds a Bachelor of Landscape Architecture from University of Guelph, and continues to explore the convergence of spiritual formation, expressive arts, and social justice.